clarus/redux-ship/README.md

 Manages side effects like interactions with the server.
 Written with Redux Ship.
 The controller handles an action by calling some side effects and by emitting some serializable *commits* to the model.
 A commit may be formed of one or several patches if it is destined to one or several models.
 Think commits in Git which can have several patches on different files.
 A Ship controller is implemented as a generator and each execution is serializable as a *snapshot*.

 ## How does Redux Ship compare to X?
 You might not need Redux Ship, especially for small projects.
-Here is an **opinionated** comparison of Redux Ship with some alternatives.
+Here is an **quick** and **opinionated** comparison of Redux Ship with some alternatives which were sources of inspiration.
+These alternatives are of course very good and have their own strengths.
+More detailed comparison with examples to come.

 | | [Redux Thunk](https://github.com/gaearon/redux-thunk) | [Redux Sagas](https://github.com/yelouafi/redux-saga) | [Elm](http://elm-lang.org/) | Redux Ship |
 |:---:|:---:|:---:|:---:|:---:|